TanguyAladenise/MenuScrollView/README.md

 More
 ----

-<p>Any suggestions are welcome ! as I am looking to learn good practices, to understand better behaviors and Objective-c in general !
+<p>Any suggestions are welcome ! as I am looking to learn good practices, to understand better behaviors and Objective-C in general !
 Thank you.</p>